Pubec/strava.public/README.md

          alt="Strava">
 </p>

-Since I began cycling `10 years and 8 months` ago on `06-01-2015`, I had `876 cycling days`.<br />
+Since I began cycling `7 years and 1 month` ago on `06-05-2018`, I had `876 cycling days`.<br />
-I recorded a total distance of `40 940 km`
+I recorded a total distance of `40 962 km`
 (`1.02` trips around the world 🌍 and
 `0.107` trips to the moon 🌕),
-an elevation of `452 856 m`
+an elevation of `453 130 m`
 (`51.2` times Mount Everest 🏔)
-and a total time of `2mos 1w 1d 12h 11m` 🎉
+and a total time of `2mos 1w 1d 12h 36m` 🎉

-That's a daily average of `11 km`, a weekly average of `79 km` and a monthly average of `344 km` 🐣
+That's a daily average of `17 km`, a weekly average of `120 km` and a monthly average of `519 km` 🐣

-I burned `1047056 calories` doing so, that's about `3 878` pizza slices 🍕
+I burned `1047690 calories` doing so, that's about `3 880` pizza slices 🍕

 ---